 In his career, Job has represented general contractors, subcontractors, banks, real estate brokerages, bankruptcy and personal trustees, software developers, insurance carriers, grocery stores, law firms, medical device manufacturers, charter airlines, and family businesses, to name a few.
 He has significant experience representing both plaintiffs and defendants.
 Prior to joining Taylor Day, Job was an attorney at a regional business litigation boutique, and he started his career at a nationwide litigation firm.

-In law school, Job graduated at the top of his class and served as both Executive Editor of the Florida Coastal Law Review and President of the Moot Court Honor Board, which was ranked #1 among all law schools in the country during his tenure.
-Upon graduation, Job’s peers elected him to deliver the Student Commencement Address.
-He double-majored in History and Criminal Justice at the University of Charlotte, where he was a leading advocate on the student and alumni committee that convinced the Board of Trustees and Athletics Director to start a Division‑I Football Program.
+In law school, Job graduated at the top of his class and served as both Executive Editor of the Florida Coastal Law Review and President of the Moot Court Honor Board.
+Upon graduation, his peers elected him to deliver the Student Commencement Address.

 Job and his wife Julie have one daughter.
 In his spare time, Job is regularly hired around Jacksonville to cook gourmet private dinner parties, where he pairs wines and culinary techniques from around the world, with a particular emphasis on Italian cuisine.
 He also writes as a freelance golf journalist and his essays have been published by The Golfer’s Journal and No Laying Up.